netbiolab/scHumanNet/README.md

 saveRDS(sorted.net.list, './sorted_el_list.rds')
 ```

 scHumanNet package provides a statistical framework to threshold functional hub genes from each cell-type specific networks via `FindAllHub()`.
-Briefly, it creates a null model of random networks by swapping edges with equal probability, thus creating a distribution of centralty values.
+Briefly, it creates a null model of random networks by swapping edges with equal probability, thus creating a distribution of centrality values.
 Each hub's centrality is measured against this null distribution and a p-value is calculated.
 Default correction method is Benjamini-Hochberg method and the default threshold cut value is FDR < 0.05.
 To filter for genes, use the `gene` column and not the rownames.

 ``` r
 sig.hub.df <- FindAllHub(sorted.net.list, centrality="degree")